digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 }
 ```

+The resource types `ImportJob` and `ImportJobResult` also have the first four of these properties, but not `lastModified` and `lastModifiedBy` (as they cannot be modified).

 | Property         | Description                       |
 | ---------------- | --------------------------------- |
 | `@id`            | URI of the resource in the API.
 The path may only contain characters from the *permitted set*.   |